reposense/RepoSense/docs/dg/learningBasics.md

 }
 ```

-To notify `FileUtil` of the switch between different printing mode, add the following content to `FileUtil`.
+To notify `FileUtil` of the switch between different printing mode, add the following method to `FileUtil`.

 ```
 public static void setPrettyPrintingMode(boolean isPrettyPrintingAdopted) {